dmitrip/PML/README.md

 The PML distribution can be used as a plug-in estimator for symmetric functionals of distributions (that is, functionals that are invariant under relabeling of the support set, like entropy, Rényi entropy, support set size).

+## Usage
+The Julia, Matlab, and Python implementations share the same interface.
+See examples below.

-## Estimating symmetric functionals of distributions
+### Estimating symmetric functionals of distributions

 To estimate a functional of a probability distribution we first compute the approximate PML distribution "under the hood" and then return the functional evaluated on the approximate PML distribution.